Prevail29/Down-Event-Finder/README.md

   - "Targeting Head and Title": any child list changes made to the head or title of the document.
 - Change the problem, warning, and highlighting colors.

-Additionally, after running the test, the results can be further customized:
+After running the test, more options and features are available:
-- Display certain states (e.g. only display elements with the "problem" state).
+- Display specific states (e.g., only display elements with the "problem" state).
-- Display certain down-events (e.g. only display touchstart down-events).
+- Display specific down-events (e.g., only display touchstart down-events).
 - Display input and textarea element changes.

-More features include:
-- Clicking on any result and viewing the element in the "elements" panel.
+- Click on any result and view the element in the "elements" panel.
-- Personalizing your settings by being able to save options.
-- Iteratively highlighting all elements with down-events.
+- Iteratively highlight all elements with down-events.

 ![Showcase](https://github.com/user-attachments/assets/c1020ac8-71f9-47ed-95fc-c5c67f81793a)